-5 Transferred foreign source losses carried forward to later income years-excludes losses of CFCs
+5 Transferred foreign source losses carried forward to later income years - excludes losses of CFCs

-Note: Do not show group foreign source losses generated by the consolidated group at item 5.
-Refer to item 4 on page 32.
+Do not show group foreign source losses generated by the consolidated group at item 5.
+Refer to item 4 in the previous column.

-Show at labels E, F, G and H the amounts of transferred foreign source losses, if any, relating to each of the four classes of income that are available to be carried forward to later income years.
+Show at labels \mathbf{E} , \mathbf{F} , \mathbf{G} and \mathbf{H} the amounts of transferred foreign source losses, if any, relating to each of the four classes of income that are available to be carried forward to later income years.